wvuweb/cleanslatecms-liquid-docs/20-tag-documentation/115-page-attr.md

 `data` - Gets the [Custom Page Data](https://cleanslatecms.wvu.edu/how-to/theme-development/custom-data) associated with the current page. (eg: `page.data.show_awesome_feature` or `page.data["show_awesome_feature"]`)

+`data_saved?` - Checks if custom page data has ever been saved/set for the current page.
+Often [used with `unless` to assign values to variables](https://bitbucket.org/wvudigital/ur-apartments/src/d66cab71c12dfaf5f2bea02164a2cb6752ed58b8/views/includes/_wvu-component-footer.html#lines-3:9) if no values are present.

 `is_home_page?` - Tests if the page is the home page.
 Used with `if` tags (eg: `if page.is_home_page?`)

 `descendants` - Get all pages under the current page, no matter the level.
 This page drop is most often used with a loop (eg: `page.descendants` or `page.descendants.first`).
 Returns an array.